Jaron Lanier: Atari Labs, VPL Research (1983–1990)

-He made a game Moon Dust for Commodore which led to a job at Atari.
+He made a game called Moon Dust for the Commodore which led to a job at Atari.
 In California, while working for Atari Inc., he met Thomas Zimmerman, inventor of the data glove.
 After Atari was split into two companies in 1984, Lanier became unemployed.
 The free time enabled him to concentrate on his own projects, including VPL, a "post-symbolic" visual programming language.
 Along with Zimmerman, Lanier founded VPL Research, focusing on commercializing virtual reality technologies; the company prospered for a while, but filed for bankruptcy in 1990.
 In 1999, Sun Microsystems bought VPL's virtual reality and graphics-related patents.

+Lanier's ideas about programming languages, music, and the power of information are described in the book Programmers at Work, a collection of interviews published by Microsoft Press in 1986.

 Internet2, visiting scholar (1997–2001)

 From 1997 to 2001, Lanier was the Chief Scientist of Advanced Network and Services, which contained the Engineering Office of Internet2, and served as the Lead Scientist of the 'National Tele-immersion Initiative', a coalition of research universities studying advanced applications for Internet2.
 The Initiative demonstrated the first prototypes of tele-immersion in 2000 after a three-year development period.
 From 2001 to 2004, he was visiting scientist at Silicon Graphics Inc., where he developed solutions to core problems in telepresence and tele-immersion.
 He was also visiting scholar with the Department of Computer Science at Columbia University (1997–2001), a visiting artist with New York University's Interactive Telecommunications Program, and a founding member of the International Institute for Evolution and the Brain.